pgillet/spark-article/12-k8s-python-client.md

 generated following the `OpenAPI` specifications of the Kubernetes API.

-It's a shame to have to call a specific method to create a particular type of object, even though the type of object itself is already specified in the manifest that we load through this method. it's all the more a shame that this system cannot support
+It's a shame to have to call a specific method to create a particular type of object, even though the type of object itself is already specified in the manifest that we load through this method.
+This is also true for [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), that means object types that are not part of the core Kubernetes API, typically `SparkApplication` from the Spark Operator.
-[custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), that
-means object types that are not part of the core Kubernetes API, typically `SparkApplication` from the Spark Operator.
+Indeed, you can pass a custom resource as a `Dict` to the `create_namespaced_custom_object` function, but you still need to requalify the object type in the other required arguments.

 Luckily, the Kubernetes Python Client provides a utility method that acts as an input hub for any kind of object.

 ```python